I have placed an order, where is my pack?

 The following can be used as a guide to understanding how long the meat will last fresh upon delivery.

-Steak – 21 days
+Steaks – 21 days

 Artisan cuts – 21 days